-The First Congregational Church of the Old Religion, Inc., is the legal body of our church.
-Our priesthood form a Wiccan coven called The People of the Woods, or The People for short.
+The First Congregational Church of the Old Religion is the incorporated legal body of our church.
+Our priesthood form a Wiccan coven called The People of the Woods.

-Members of The People meet frequently for rituals and special classes.
+Members of The People of the Woods coven meet frequently for rituals and special events.
 We sometimes gather for a retreat or outing to the woods, and attend pagan festivals together.
 We practice the Old Ways of the Wicca in our daily lives as well as in rituals.

 The Charge of the Goddess is used as a guide for ritual and for life.

-The People respects the confidentiality of members.
+The People of the Woods respects the confidentiality of members.
 Names of individuals and activities at rituals are not revealed outside the coven without specific permission.

-There are different levels of participation -- friends and members.
-Members attend all rituals, Full and New Moons, and Sabbats, and coven outings.
-Friends (and prospective members) may attend open Sabbat rituals and outings.
+There are different levels of participation.
+Members of the Coven attend all rituals, Full and New Moons, Sabbats, and coven outings.
+Friends, families, prospective members and lay members of our Wiccan Congregation may attend open Sabbat rituals and outings.
+Its OK to be a "Beltane Wiccan" who only comes on Beltane or Midsummer.

-The People of the Woods follows cultural norms, moral values, ethical standards and ways of acting that are often quite different from the societal norms that western culture has derived from that other religion.
-Our religious values look to pre-christian European cultures and pagan villages for inspiration and values.
+The People of the Woods follows social norms, moral values, ethical standards, and ways of acting that are often quite different from the societal norms that western culture has derived from that other religion.
+Our religious values look to pre-christian European cultures and pagan villages for inspiration.
 We actively reject the norms and values of western christian culture.
-For example, see "skyclad" in the questions section.
 No, we don't do or require sex in the circle or with anyone.
+Neither do we criticize anyone for "sin."
 As Witches we tend to side with the Witch of the West, not with the murderous Dorothy, no matter how pretty her little curls were.
 We are not in Kansas any more Toto.

 The People of the Woods recognizes that one of the most important requirements of our religion for the past several centuries has been to keep an oath of secrecy regarding what happens within the ritual circle.
 Neither the names of members, nor what is said or done during any ritual may ever be disclosed to others outside the coven, not even to other members of the Craft nor to other members of our families.
 It's an old and still important part of the Craft.